Ramalina farinacea: Habitat and distribution

 Ramalina farinacea occupies a diverse range of habitats and substrates.
 It commonly grows on trunks and twigs within shaded deciduous woodlands, but also thrives on sun-exposed, wind-swept isolated trees, hedgerows, and scrub.
 The species can colonise wooden posts and is occasionally found free-living on sand dunes, though it very rarely occurs on rock surfaces.
 In North America, it is most abundant along coastal regions from approximately 30–60°N latitude, with several races extending inland.
 The species shows a strong preference for oceanic climates along both the Atlantic and Pacific coasts.
 In the United Kingdom, it is found throughout Britain, Ireland, and Wales.
+In Europe, R. farinacea ranges from the boreal north through the mountains of central and southern Europe into xeric Mediterranean areas, occurring on a variety of shrubs and trees and often in oak forests.

 The morphology of Ramalina farinacea shows distinct variation in response to environmental conditions.
 In air-polluted environments, specimens often develop as dark green, tufted forms with short, decumbent (lying flat), contorted or recurved branches.
 By contrast, in deeply shaded woodland settings, the lichen typically grows more elongated and pale in colour, with sparse, narrow branching patterns.
 These shade forms may superficially resemble Evernia prunastri, but can be distinguished by their tough, cartilaginous subcortex (the layer beneath the outer surface) and their (cylindrical) structure with photobiont cells (the algal partner cells) distributed beneath all surfaces.
 Morphological features in this species are largely responses to microenvironmental conditions of substrate and climate rather than chemical composition.
 Research has shown that specific substrates or habitats often have characteristic branch widths and morphologies, with coastal localities typically having thinner-branched thalli than inland localities.

-Among Ramalina species, R. farinacea demonstrates exceptional tolerance to environmental pollutants.
+Among Ramalina species, R. farinacea demonstrates considerable tolerance to environmental pollutants.
 It is the least sensitive member of its genus to sulphur dioxide pollution (withstanding concentrations below 60 μg per cubic metre) and can also endure wind-blown inorganic fertilisers that might prove toxic to other lichen species.
 This environmental resilience contributes to its status as a common lichen throughout its range.
 The species shows distinct substrate preferences that vary by chemical race and geographic region.
 For example, in North America, the protocetraric acid race dominates populations on coastal and inland oaks (80–90%), while other chemical races compose major proportions of populations on alders in adjacent localities.
-Interestingly, a latitudinal gradient has been observed in the distribution of chemical races, with the hypoprotocetraric acid race becoming more frequent northward.
+A latitudinal gradient has been observed in the distribution of chemical races, with the hypoprotocetraric acid race becoming more frequent northward.

 While typically sterile, fertile specimens with apothecia do occur in some populations at rates ranging from zero to 14%.
 These fertile plants are usually found on tree trunks rather than on crown branches, and are typically large thalli in well-established populations from favourable, localized mesic habitats.